 How to Get There, What to Expect & When to Visit

 Picture yourself sailing the calm ripples of Chile’s largest glacial lake en route to a remote marble structure, nestled within a humble group of rock islands.
 The bow of your boat moves straight through the mouth of the solid grotto and immediately, you notice a ceiling of bold, swirling lines so bright they must have been painted on.
-Your attention drifts to the surrounding rock walls covered in various shades of blue, including sapphire, seafoam greens and turquoise.
+Your attention drifts to the surrounding rock walls covered in various shades of blue, including sapphire, seafoam greens, and turquoise.
 It isn’t until your neck gently reminds you that you’ve been staring up for too long, that you begin to notice the natural beauty that resides beneath you.

 Wondering how these majestic blue caves formed?
 It’s actually quite simple.
 Aggressive waves have washed up against the marble (calcium carbonate) for years, and slowly shaped the curved walls.
-However, these strong walls of marble cave in Patagonia did not instantly mold into the unique structure you see today.
+However, these strong walls of the marble cave in Patagonia did not instantly mold into the unique structure you see today.
 This process has been occurring for over six centuries!
 Its smooth and vibrant walls are now a reflection of the lake’s azure waters, which often change in color depending on the water levels and time of year.

 How to Get to the Marble Caves Chile

 The Marble Caves are a spectacular attraction, however, they couldn’t be much more secluded if they tried.
 There really is no easy way to travel there.
-The only way to reach the Marble Caves is by boat, kayak or ferry.
+The only way to visit the Marble Caves is by boat, kayak, or ferry.
 There is no road you can drive on to reach the caves and there is no paved pathway or area for you to stroll inside the caves.
 Instead, this will be a completely aquatic adventure.

 - Take an internal flight to Balmaceda (870 miles south)